xxaxxelxx/xx_reflector/README.md

 This [xxaxxelxx/xx_reflector](https://hub.docker.com/r/xxaxxelxx/xx_reflector/) repo is an essential part of a complex compound used for streaming.
 In case of player machines overload this module reflects incoming client requests back to the loadbalancer.
+In standard working mode it redirects all incoming port 80 requests to the local icecast port 8000.
+In case of overload it modifies the players iptables to redirect all incoming port 8000 requests to the local reflector (port 80).
+The reflector redirects them to the loadbalancer for furter distribution.
+It prevents direct access from clients avoiding the loadbalancer (if the playing machine is to busy).

 ### Example
 ```bash